Sunday, March 25, 2018

 Ridin' the Ditch: West Palm Beach to Vero Beach

-Sunset over Port of West Palm Beach.
+Sunset over the port of West Palm Beach.
 Still no Green Flash...

 The slog across to West Palm Beach from West End in the Bahamas was not too bad.
 We did have wind on the nose for the first few hours for a bit of a bumpy ride, then these conditions subsided to a quiet but overcast 55 nm run.
 We made an uneventful entry through the inlet luckily missing a vast cruise ship billowing smoke and taking up most of the channel.
 We didn’t argue.